vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 }
 ```

-Thanks to powerful abstractions and type inference, you won't need to manualy use `socket` each time you want to spin up a web server on Linux!
+Thanks to powerful abstractions and type inference, you won't need to manually use `socket` each time you want to spin up a web server on Linux!

 Oh, by the way, did you notice the `\@{{ e }}` thing?
 It was me, <s>Dio</s> macro!